g4bri-3l3/MooseAlto/README.md

   only ever reached High. `any_any_any_allow` itself only fires on the literal string "any", so a functionally identical rule reached through a named zone was understated.
+- **`exposed_amplification_prone_service` is High, not Critical**, even though it is reachable directly from the internet on a UDP service.
+  Unlike `inbound_risky_port`/`inbound_risky_application`, the direct victim here is not this network: an attacker does not need to compromise anything on this side, only to have this network's exposed server bounce a forged request toward someone else.
+Still worth immediate action, since this network's own infrastructure and reputation are involved, but the defining trait of Critical elsewhere in this list is a direct attack path into this network, which this finding does not by itself provide.
+- **`generalization_anomaly` and `correlation_anomaly` are Low**, matching
+  how Al-Shaer and Hamed, and Palo Alto Strata Cloud Manager's Policy Analyzer, classify Generalization and Correlation: warnings to review, not confirmed misconfigurations.
+Both describe rules that are still doing exactly what they were written to do today; the concern is an ordering dependency that could change silently later (Generalization) or an ambiguous overlap worth a second look (Correlation), not a rule that is already wrong.
+This is also why they sit well below `shadowed_rule` (High) and `allow_shadows_deny` (Critical) above, which describe rules that are already dead or already dangerous.

 This ranking also drives report ordering (`$SeverityOrder`:
 Critical=0, High=1, Medium=2, Low=3) and it's the same ranking the AI
 summary is told to respect when proposing a remediation order.